QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/hardening/openscap/content/index.md

 <div class="row row-cols-md-2"><div>

-A rule links every piece of information related to a task of one hardening control.
+A rule links every piece of information related to a single hardening control task.
 It's described in a `rule.yml`.
 It defines stuff like:

 * 🌱 Description <small>(ex: explain what's this rule about)</small>
 * 🔎 Rule check <small>(ex: to test if the rule was applied)</small>